-Since January 1, 2016 until December 31, 2019, per the approval of the respective annual general meeting of shareholders, Mr. Oppenhaim was granted a total of 326,667 options to purchase ordinary shares of the Company with a weighted average exercise price of \$20.73 and 11,111 restricted share units.
-The options and restricted share units: vest in equal annual installments over a terms of four years commencing one year from the grant date; expire seven (7) years after each grant date; can be cancelled in accordance with the terms and conditions of the applicable incentive plan of the Company or the employment terms of Mr. Oppenhaim; and, were made in accordance with and subject to Section 102 of the Income Tax Ordinance of 1961 (New Version) (the "Ordinance").
-In addition, Mr. Oppenhaim was granted in July 2017, May 2018 and July 2019 90,000 performance based restricted units that vest over a period of three (3) years, provided that the Company exceeded the performance targets for vesting set by the compensation committee and board of directors of the Company, unless such restricted share units have been cancelled in accordance with the terms and conditions of the share incentive plan of the Company or the employment terms of Mr. Oppenhaim.
+Since January 1, 2018 until December 31, 2020, per the approval of the respective annual general meeting of shareholders, Mr. Oppenhaim was granted a total of 140,000 options to purchase ordinary shares of the Company with a weighted average exercise price of \$26.17 and 38,500 restricted share units.
+The options vest in equal annual installments over a terms of four years commencing one year following the grant date and the restricted share units vest in equal annual installments over a terms of three years commencing one year from the grant date; All options and restricted share units expire seven (7) years after each grant date; can be cancelled in accordance with the terms and conditions of the applicable incentive plan of the Company or the employment terms of Mr. Oppenhaim; and, were made in accordance with and subject to Section 102 of the Income Tax Ordinance of 1961 (New Version) (the "Ordinance").
+In addition, Mr. Oppenhaim was granted in May 2018, July 2019 and July 2020, 98,500 performance based restricted units that vest over a period of three (3) years, provided that the Company meets or exceeds the performance targets for vesting set by the compensation committee and board of directors of the Company, unless such restricted share units have been cancelled in accordance with the terms and conditions of the share incentive plan of the Company or the employment terms of Mr. Oppenhaim.
 In the event a portion of these restricted share units fails to vest, such portion will be carried forward to the third vesting date and will vest if the Company's average annual return on equity based on net income during the previous three (3) years shall be no less than ten percent (10%).